rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 __________________________

 ### etcd
 A third approach uses [etcd](https://www.etcd.io/) to coordinate clustering.
 Autoclustering with etcd is very similar to Consul.
-Like when you use Consul, the advantage of this approach is that you do need to know the network addresses of the nodes ahead of time.
+Like when you use Consul, the advantage of this approach is that you do not need to know the network addresses of the nodes ahead of time.

 Let's assume etcd is available at `example.com:2379`.